 Not all trainers are as upfront, but you can still take charge by asking questions, starting conversations, and paying attention.

 Many new drivers wish they had more practice, especially with backing up.
-It usually takes about a year to feel really confident in this skill.
+It usually takes about a year to feel confident in this skill.
 Training programs can last a few weeks to a couple of months, and backing practice often feels lacking.
 How can you improve this situation?

+Simply ask.
 If your trainer doesn’t give you enough practice time, find ways to practice on your own.
 Even during breaks or downtime on the road, use truck stops or big empty lots to practice backing up.
 Ask for feedback often to keep improving.

 “Have you noticed I’m getting better at keeping a safe distance?”
 “I noticed I downshifted late on that hill.
 What else can I do to improve?”